Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Discussion

 We found that older adults often did not consider themselves as the sole recipients of explanations.
-Many participants imagined explanations being shared with or visible to their children or other caregivers.
-This highlights the potential for explanations to serve as communicative packets in caregiving networks, and also speaks to prior work on information sharing among caregivers and its positive influence on caregiving outcomes \cite{yamashita2018information}.
-Designers need to therefore consider instances that warrant explanatory visibility to stakeholders beyond primary user(s), and examine how such disclosures can enhance collaborative awareness.
+Many participants imagined explanations being shared with or visible to their children or other family members.
+This highlights the potential for explanations to serve as communicative packets in family networks, and also speaks to prior work on information sharing among informal care networks and its positive influence \cite{yamashita2018information}.
+Designers therefore need to consider instances that warrant explanatory visibility to stakeholders beyond primary user(s), and examine how such disclosures can enhance collaborative awareness.
+In practice, this may include allowing older adults to configure which explanations are shareable, what level of detail is appropriate for different stakeholders, and the conditions under which such sharing occurs.

 Explanation design must also account for the varying informational needs, expectations, and roles of various stakeholders.

-Additionally, when explanations become communicative acts, several questions around social boundaries and autonomy emerge \cite{czech2023independence, luria2020social}, making it critical to consider appropriate norms and preferences for explanation visibility.
+This could involve tailoring the informational content and granularity of explanations based on whether they are directed to a co-living partner, an adult child living remotely, or with a member of their clinical team, ensuring that the AI does not disclose more than the older adult intends.
+Evidently, when we consider explanations becoming communicative acts, several questions around social boundaries and autonomy emerge, making it critical to consider appropriate norms and preferences for explanation visibility \cite{czech2023independence, luria2020social}.

 In shared living settings, it is possible that explanations might be overheard, mistimed, or overly revealing.
+In such cases, designing systems that can modulate explanation modality (such as offering silent summaries, push notifications, or private logs) can help prevent potential inadvertent breaches.
 As such, questions around \textit{what} is explained, and more importantly, \textit{when}, to \textit{whom}, and under \textit{what} social conditions necessitate further inquiry.
-Here, considerations around the recognition of social roles in the home, such as between co-residents and visitors, or between adult children and older parents, can be a helpful approach to make the AI more socially aware \cite{luria2020social}.
-Additionally, recognizing the evolving nature of these roles as care arrangements, cognitive health and family dynamics change over time presents another important nuance for designers to consider \cite{chang2024dynamic}.
+Here, a potential design direction could be around the recognition and documentation of social roles in the home, such as between co-residents and visitors, or between adult children and older parents, which can be a helpful approach to make the AI more socially aware \cite{luria2020social}.
+Additionally, recognizing the evolving nature of these roles as care arrangements, cognitive health and family dynamics change over time presents another important nuance for designers to consider \cite{chang2024dynamic}, suggesting opportunities for adaptive explanation routing that evolves alongside household needs.